Eyevinn/tsgen-svc/README.md

 Then press the START button.
 Once state is `running` you can for example open VLC on the destination computer and play from `udp://@1230` and watch the stream.

+If you want to try this out on your local machine and is running mac you need to specify `host.docker.internal` as the Destination Address.

 ![Screenshot](tsgen-sc.png)

 ## API Usage